AshleyAjuz/DisposeIt/README.md

     --> **disposeit.PcbDoc**: Contains the Altium PCB layout used for this project.<br />

 **Miscellaneous/Main** <br />
-    --> **PinAssingments**: Image detailing what pins of the ATMega (microchip used for the project) and what they are used for.
+    --> **PinAssignments_DisposeIt.jpg**: Image detailing what pins of the ATMega (microchip used for the project) and what they are used for.